 The government of Cambodia (Kampuchea) has complained to the United Nations about Vietnamese attacks across her border.

-The government of Cambodia (Kampuchea) has complained to the United Nations about Vietnamese attacks across her border.
+Background: The government of Cambodia (Kampuchea) has complained to the United Nations about Vietnamese attacks across her border.
 Fighting in the area has flared up again in the past week; and the Cambodian Foreign Minister, Ieng Sary, has called on the Security Council to demand a halt to it.
 He also urged the Council to ask member states to stop helping Vietnam, saying that radio broadcasts indicated that Soviet pilots were involved in bombing raids on Cambodian territory.

 SYNOPSIS: There is nothing new about the enmity between Vietnam and Cambodia.
 Their common border has seen many fierce battles in recent years.
 During the late 1960s and early 1970s, it was fought over, in the struggle between the United States-backed Cambodian and South Vietnamese governments on the one side, and the Khmer Rouge and Viet Cong on the other.
 But the victory of Communist forces in both countries nearly four years ago did not bring peace to the border.